kaykhan/kaykhan.github.io/all_collections/_posts/2023-06-06-how-to-monitor-spot-instances.markdown

 <b>1.
 Setup SNS Topic & Lambda</b>

 We can use the terraform module [Notify Slack](https://registry.terraform.io/modules/terraform-aws-modules/notify-slack/aws/latest) to setup the SNS topic & Lambda function.
 This module does a lot of the heavy lifting for us, no need to write any custom lambda code.
-We can use Notify Slack to listen for Cloudwatch Metrics or in our case Event Bridge Rules.
+We can use Notify Slack to publish different messages but in our case we will be using it for Event Bridge Rules.

 {% highlight terraform %}